Wer-Wolf/uniwill-laptop/README.md

 a prototype, you might seriously damage our laptop by loading this driver.

 ## Installation
-You can build the kernel module by simply executing `make`.
+You can build the kernel modules by simply executing `make`.
 Keep in mind that you need a recent enough linux kernel (>= 6.10.0) and the linux kernel headers installed.

-You can then load the kernel module by executing `insmod uniwill-laptop.ko` with superuser privileges.
+You can then load the kernel modules by executing `insmod uniwill-wmi.ko` and `insmod uniwill-laptop.ko` with superuser privileges.

 ## Development